 The soluble seed fiber is readily fermented in the colon, where it acts as a prebiotic to intestinal microbiota, and normally delays gastric emptying into the small intestine.
 This characteristic is believed to improve absorption of certain nutrients and helps to suppress the appetite, extending one's feeling of fullness.

 The thick mucilage gel is also beneficial for reducing intestinal inflammation as well as providing for bowel regularity, offering cleansing actions as a natural laxative, similar to chia, aloe and psyllium.

 The insoluble fiber in flax, consisting of cellulose and lignin, is not dissolved by water but instead absorbs it as it passes through the GI tract.
-It is known for its bulking actions that help to move undigested waste material and ease stool defecation.
+It is known for its bulking actions that help to move undigested waste material and ease defecation.

 Flaxseeds, and their soothing qualities, are often used as a dietary fiber supplement for those with intestinal disorders, particularly helpful for constipation, IBS and conditions like diverticulitis.

-In the Journal of Food Science and Technology is was reported that "Water-binding capacity of flaxseed insoluble fiber increases the intestinal bulk which is useful in the treatment of constipation, irritable bowel syndrome and diverticular disease."
+In the Journal of Food Science and Technology it was reported that "Water-binding capacity of flaxseed insoluble fiber increases the intestinal bulk which is useful in the treatment of constipation, irritable bowel syndrome and diverticular disease."
 (Source)

 For this reason, flax is commonly offered in supplement form by holistic practitioners for such conditions.

 However, it is important to remember that large quantities of flaxseed consumed with inadequate amounts of water can have a tendency to promote intestinal discomfort, bloating and flatulence, which may potentially exacerbate certain issues.